 Mr. Sepúlveda holds degrees from the Conservatory of Music of Puerto Rico, and from the University of Illinois, where he is a candidate for the doctorate in musical arts with a cognate area in the science of the singing voice.
 Additionally, he is a graduate from the Summer Vocology Institute at the National Center for Voice and Speech at the University of Utah, and completed Level One of Somatic Voicework™ The LoVetri Method at the Chicago Institute for Voice Care.
 Ricardo is a member of the National Association of Teachers of Singing, the National Opera Association, The Somatic Voicework™ Teachers Association, The Voice Foundation, and the Pan-American Vocology Association.

 He served in the faculty of Millikin University for the last seven years.
-Beginning this fall 2017, he joins the community of Western Illinois University, as an Assistant Professor of Voice and Opera.
+Last fall 2017, he joined the community of Western Illinois University, as an Assistant Professor of Voice and Director of Western Illinois Opera.